Building a Customer-Centric Culture: 6 Ways to Make It Real

 1. Make Active Listening a Core Skill

-- Train employees on listening techniques (not just talking points)
+- Train your team on listening skills, not just talking points

-- Share customer call recordings in team meetings
+- Play customer calls in team meetings so everyone hears real feedback

-- Create "customer immersion" days where non-support staff handle tickets
+- Run "customer days" where non-support staff handle tickets

-If customer-centricity isn't in your core values, it's optional.
-And optional things don't get done consistently.
+If customer focus isn't in your core values, it's optional.
+And optional things don't happen on a regular basis.

-- Include at least one value that explicitly mentions customers
+- Include at least one value that names the customer directly

-- Use customer-centric language in your mission statement
+- Use customer-focused language in your mission statement

-- Reference values in performance reviews and promotions
+- Bring values into reviews and promotion choices

-- Tell stories that illustrate values in action
+- Tell stories that show values in action

-Values only matter if they influence behavior.
-Document them, but more importantly, live them.
+Values only matter when they change how people act.
+Write them down, but more importantly, live them out.

 3. Hire for Attitude, Train for Skill